-Our 15-month Cosmetology program (2100 hours) offers training in hair, skin, and nail care.
+Our Cosmetology program offers training in hair, skin, and nail care.
 You'll study the fundamentals of cosmetology and apply your knowledge on the Cosmetology clinical floor - a fully operational public salon right here on campus.
+The program is 2100 hours with an option of a 1500 hour exit point.
 You will incorporate the latest techniques and technical talents while cutting, coloring, shaping, and designing hair.
 You will also apply make up and perform manicures, pedicures, and facials.
 During the year, the Cosmetology program sponsors on-campus cosmetology events during which experts in the field share the latest trends in the industry.
-All students are required to take a three-part board exam administered by the South Dakota Cosmetology Commission after completion of the program.
+All students are required to take a two-part state board exam after completion of the program.